Phenzic/smart-contract-unit-testing-with-truffle/ReadMe.md

     }
 ```

 d.
-The next function `details` simply return the current values of the global variable, `name`.
+The next function `describe` simply return the current values of the global variable, `name`.

 ```solidity